ColtonKinstley/Topology/README.md

-# Topology
+# Topology Exercises
-Solutions to the exercises in Topology by James Munkres.
+Solutions to some of the exercises in Topology by James Munkres.